christopherkobayashi/scanbd/doc/README.txt

 So as a safe rule:
 - the file /etc/sane.d/dll.conf should only contain the net backend
-- copy all config-files from /etc/sane.d to /usr/local/etc/scanbd and edit dll.conf as stated above (not include the net backend)
+- copy all config-files from /etc/sane.d to /usr/local/etc/scanbd and edit dll.conf as stated above (must not include the net backend)

 7) start scanbd